 A watering can at first thought is such a simple device that one wonders how there can be any difficulty in picking one.
 But, thanks to the ingenuity of contemporary designers, there are a dozen varieties.
 One may suit your needs better than another.

 Consider the weight

-Water weighs about 8 lbs (3.6kg) per gallon (~4 liters).
+Water weighs about 8 lbs (3.6kg) per gallon (~4 litres).
 If the watering can itself weighs a pound that's over 12% of the total if you're dispensing a gallon.
 Why add the extra weight?
 Plastic containers today are strong, rust-proof and come in a variety of attractive styles.

 They may or may not have all the features you want, though.

 It can be handy to have a detachable rose (that's the part on the end of the nozzle with tiny holes through which the water pours).
 Sometimes you want to rain gently on the plants, other times you want to deliver a gusher in a short time.
-That means either having two different styles, or choosing one with a changeable rose.
+That means either having two different styles or choosing one with a changeable rose.